ruturajvy/DevOps/README.md

 ### Contributions

-  **Ruturaj (rvyawah)** - Automating the creation and provisioning of AWS EC2 instances for the jenkins server and testing iTrust builds
+  **Ruturaj** - Automating the creation and provisioning of AWS EC2 instances for the jenkins server and testing iTrust builds
-  **Avanti (alagava)** - Installing and configuring Jenkins, Checkbox.io and all its dependencies using ansible
+  **Avanti** - Installing and configuring Jenkins, Checkbox.io and all its dependencies using ansible
-  **Charan (cvellai)** - Automating build job creation on jenkins, MongoDB configuration and testing of Checkbox.io using mocha test     scripts
+  **Charan** - Automating build job creation on jenkins, MongoDB configuration and testing of Checkbox.io using mocha test scripts
-  **Sagar (sbajaj)** - Setting up iTrust application and its dependencies including MySQL database in an automated manner
+  **Sagar** - Setting up iTrust application and its dependencies including MySQL database in an automated manner

  ### Screencast link